-To do so, we compile a panel dataset that combines house price and earnings information spanning 35 years and covering 353 English Local Planning Authorities $(LPAs)^5$ - with rich and direct information on regulatory and physical supply constraints for these locations.
+To do so, we compile a panel dataset that combines house price and earnings information spanning 35 years and covering 353 English Local Planning Authorities (LPAs)6 - with rich and direct information on regulatory and physical supply constraints for these locations.
 Exploiting this data and using exogenous variation from a policy reform, vote shares and historical density to identify the causal effects of the otherwise endogenous constraintsmeasures, we find that local regulatory constraints have a substantive positive impact on the response of local house prices to changes in local earnings.
-These results are robust to using a labour demand shock measure, derived from the local industry composition in 1971 and national employment growth in these industries, instead of using earnings.
-According to our baseline estimate, house prices would be around 35 percent lower if, hypothetically, all regulatory constraints were removed.
-More pragmatically: had the South East, the most regulated English region, the regulatory restrictiveness of the North East, still highly regulated in an international context, house prices in the South East would be roughly 25 percent lower.
+These results are robust to using a labour demand shock measure, derived from the local industry composition in 1971 and national employment growth in the various industries, instead of earnings.
+According to our baseline estimate, house prices in England would have risen by about 100 percent less, in real terms, from 1974 to 2008 (from £79k to £147k instead of to £226k) if, hypothetically, all regulatory constraints were removed.
+Our estimates thus imply that house prices would have been about 35 percent lower (£147k instead of £226k) in 2008 absent of regulatory constraints.
+More pragmatically: had the South East, the most regulated English region, the regulatory restrictiveness of the North East, still highly regulated in an international context, house prices in the South East would have been roughly 25 percent lower in 2008.
 The effect of constraints due to local scarcity of developable land is largely confined to highly urbanised areas.
 The local impact of uneven topography is quantitatively less important.
-Hypothetically removing both types of physical supply constraints, again according to our baseline estimate, would reduce house prices by 15 percent.
-The effects of the various supply constraints on the price earnings elasticity are greater during boom than bust periods.
+Hypothetically removing both types of physical supply constraints, again according to our baseline estimate, the index series for LA is derived from a repeat-sales price index.
+Given that the hedonic index for the UK is based on a well specified model and a large sample and the underlying sample for the LA housing market is also large, the potential biases are likely small (see Case et al., 1991).
+Hansen (2009) also finds that the two methodologies yield similar price changes if the underlying samples are sufficiently large.